 Girls Who Code (GWC) is a national organization that promotes high school students to pursue computer science careers.
+Membership is open to any McAuley student.
 The McAuley GWC Club teaches students how to design and develop software to learn programming basics.
-The Club meets 1 hour after school on Mondays.
-Students are encouraged to design an impact project to solve a real world problem that affects the McAuley community.The GWC Club is assisted by a McAuley alum, currently working in the computer science field.
-GWC National on-line curriculum materials are used as the teaching medium.
+The GWC Club meets weekly for 1 hour after school.
+Students are encouraged to design an impact project to solve a real world problem that affects the McAuley community.
+Other topics may be introduced depending on the interest of the club members.

-This ministry allows singers and musicians to use their gift of song to lead the McAuley community in prayer during masses, prayer services, and special spiritual events.
+This ministry allows musicians(singers and instrumentalists) to use their talents to lead the McAuley community in prayer during masses, prayer services, and special spiritual events.
 This ministry is open to students of all grade levels and talent levels.
 Participants are not required to be involved in any music classes.
-Liturgical Ensemble believes what St. Augustine teaches: “He who sings prays twice.”
+Members are expected to attend the weekly rehearsals regularly in order to perform at mass.
+Liturgical Ensemble believes what St. Augustine teaches: “She who sings prays twice.”

 Math Macs are McAuley students with special talent and interest in the field of mathematics.
 They participate in math competitions with other high schools in the Chicagoland area.
-Any students can attend the first three competitions and participate as individuals.
+Any student can attend the first three competitions and participate as individuals.
 To participate in team events, students must attend the scheduled practices prior to the competitions.
 For the official state competitions, we can only bring ten students per grade level.
 Students are invited to participate in the official state contests based on their participation and performance in the first three competitions.
 All competitions are held on Saturdays.

 Primary Colors is a club that is open to all McAuley students who are interested in art, regardless of previous formal experience.
 Using a variety of techniques and media, this club provides the student with an outlet for self-expression and creativity.
 Students create themed seasonal projects in a variety of medium, selected by the members of the club.
 Students also raise money to purchase supplies for projects.
 Involvement in this club requires that students also be involved in fundraisers.

 The purpose of the Science Bowl Club is to engage students’ interest in science in a fun and competitive manner.
-The club challenges students to strengthen and go beyond their current science knowledge.
-Their knowledge is enhanced through working with other club members to answer science and math questions in a quickly-paced format.
-The main event of the year is participation in the Regional Science Bowl, with a possibility of attending the National Science Bowl in Washington, D.C.
+The club challenges students to strengthen and go beyond their current science knowledge which is enhanced through working with other club members to answer science and math questions in a quickly-paced format.
+The main event of the year is participation in the Regional Science Bowl with a possibility of attending the National Science Bowl in Washington, D.C.
 Through scholastic competition, the club fosters competitive skills, adherence to rules and time limits, and a sense of good sportsmanship.